 |

-Dating back to 1975, the first metal reflector low volt halogen lamps to be introduced by Thorn were the types M/39 and M/41, both based around a 6V 20W capsule in an open mirror stamped from aluminium sheet.
-They had diameters of 50mm and 56mm respectively, the former employing an ellipsoidal reflector profile for projection applications, the latter having a parabolic surface for special display lighting tasks.
+Dating back to 1975, the first metal reflector low volt halogen lamps to be introduced by Thorn were the types M/39 and M/41, both based around a 6V 20W capsule in an open mirror stamped from steel sheet.
+They had diameters of 50mm and 56mm respectively, the former employing an ellipsoidal reflector profile for projection applications, the latter having a parabolic surface for display lighting tasks.
 Both lamps had unusual bases consisting of a pair of metal tabs to which flexible electrical cables could be connected.

 In order to realise a more user-friendly format for general display lighting applications, the M/53 version shown on this page was introduced by Thorn in 1982.
 It represented a number of key development steps which many later lamps came to rely upon.
 Perhaps most importantly, it was the first long-life 20W halogen source designed for operation on a 12-volt supply.
-The 12V 20W filament is made from wire of very fine diameter, and the rate of attack of the cold filament tails by the halogen cycle previously meant that a long life could only be achieved with 6V lamps which employ a thicker wire.
+The 12V 20W filament is made from wire of very fine diameter, and the rate of attack of the cold ends by the halogen cycle previously meant that a long life could only be achieved with 6V lamps which employ a thicker wire.